Hip & Knee

 Hip pain and knee pain, as well as movement limitations are common, especially with increasing age or following injury.
 Arthritis is the most frequent cause of hip and knee pain and joint deterioration.

 Orthopaedic Associates of Central Maryland's orthopaedic specialists include hip and knee experts that perform state-of-the-art surgery and communicate closely with on-site physical therapists for effective pre- and post-surgical rehabilitation.
 Our goal is to restore pain-free hip, knee, and joint motion to allow our patients to enjoy life to its fullest!

-To learn more or to schedule an appointment in our offices in Eldersburg, Catonsville, or Columbia, Maryland, call (410) 644-1880 or use our secure online request form.
+To learn more or to schedule an appointment in our offices in Catonsville, Columbia, Eldersburg, and Fulton, Maryland, call (410) 644-1880, toll-free at (855) 4MD-BONE, or use our secure online request form.

 Osteoarthritis is the most common type of arthritis, affecting more than 31 million Americans.
 The condition tends to develop with age.
 As weight-bearing structures, the hip and knee joints are most susceptible to osteoarthritis.
 It occurs as the articular cartilage in the joint breaks down, causing a reaction in the bone.
 The bones in the joint become thicker and develop growths (osteophytes or spurs), adding to the pain and swelling, while disrupting movement.
 Synovial fluid, a lubricating fluid in the joint, gets thicker and inflamed.

 As osteoarthritis progresses, the hip or knee joint continues to experience changes over several years.
 Eventually, very little of the articular cartilage remains.
 Bone-on-bone rubbing causes pain, impairs movement, and makes daily activities difficult.